 Once you have visited a chapter that you believe will be a good fit for you, you can apply for membership with the Membership Committee of the chapter.
 This process involves filling out an online membership application and an interview.

-You can receive an application directly from the Membership Committee of the chapter that you are hoping to join.
+You can use the "Apply Now" link on the chapter website after you've visited, or you can receive that link directly from the Membership Committee of the chapter that you are hoping to join.